Fantastic8/Vultr-Aliyun/README.md

 ### Why you need a Vultr Snapshot

 When you deploy a server on **vultr**, there is a chance that this **IP** will be blocked in the future.
-So after configuration of your server and keeping all services running, you can create a **snapshot** of server so that it will automatically resume to the point where you create a snapshot at.
+So after configuration of your server and keeping all services running, you can create a **snapshot** of server so that it will automatically resume to the point where you create a snapshot at when this server has been blocked.

 ## Structure